John K. Hayes, Jr., MS, MD

 James W. Clarke, MD

 Following medical school, he completed a one-year internal medicine internship at Riverside Methodist Hospital in Columbus.
-He went on to complete his residency in Radiation Oncology at the Arthur G. James Cancer Hospital at Ohio State.
-The James Cancer Hospital is one of only 40 National Cancer Institute designated Comprehensive Cancer Centers in the U.S., and is recognized as one of the top 20 cancer hospitals in the country by U.S. News & World Report.
+He went on to complete his residency in Radiation Oncology at the Arthur G. James Hospital at Ohio State.
+The James Cancer Hospital is one of only 40 National cancer Institute designated Comprehensive Oncology Centers in the U.S., and is recognized as one of the top 20 hospitals for oncology in the country by U.S. News & World Report.
 At Ohio State he gained valuable experience in a wide range of cutting edge radiation therapy technologies, including image guided-intensity modulated radiation therapy, stereotactic radiosurgery, and high dose rate brachytherapy.
-Dr. Clarke has been extensively involved with cancer research in the clinic and in the laboratory and has authored numerous scientific publications in the field.
+Dr. Clarke has been extensively involved with Oncology research in the clinic and in the laboratory and has authored numerous scientific publications in the field.